pLabarta/dcrwebcomic/08 - Lightining Network/Scripts/dcr_comic_8_script_en_DRAFT.md

 # 05

-Two LN nodes can open a payment channel by publishing a special TX that creates the smartcontract.
+Two LN nodes can open a payment channel by publishing a special TX that creates the smart contract.

 # 06